All Episodes

 The left is going to be the left.

-amnesty, planned parenthood, and you know, I hate to quote my favorite president, but when he was asked if he was going to run as a third party, he said, Why don't we start with two parties first?
+And, you know, I hate to quote my favorite president, but when he was asked if he was going to run as a third party, he said, why don't we start with two parties first?

-Well, look, I I think that the the point about the the votes that have been taken by Republicans in the aftermath, particularly of of the last midterm election is is well taken.
+Well, look, I think that the point about the votes that have been taken by Republicans in the aftermath, particularly of the last midterm election, is well taken.

-Um it's not hard for Republicans to go along with certain things, they risk nothing with certain things, and if ninety percent of the time you're passing bills or your your uh your voting in such a way that you're not gonna catch any heat, it's not gonna cause any problems with the Democrats.
+And if 90% of the time you're passing bills or you're voting in such a way that you're not going to catch any heat, it's not going to cause any problems to the Democrats.

-Um but I also did you have a point about Bill Clinton and the hypocrisy of the left I see here.
+But I also, did you have a point about Bill Clinton and the hypocrisy of the left I see here?

 I got so excited I skipped over it.

-And you know, the the the Bill Clinton versus the Bill Cosby, you know, Bill Cosby's already been painted as guilty oh throughout the media.
+And, you know, the Bill Clinton versus the Bill Cosby, you know, Bill Cosby's already been painted as guilty throughout the media.

-Uh it's just that that hypocrisy on the left, not guilty on the right, or even uh Bill Cosby as an example, not guilty automatically.
+On the right, or even Bill Cosby, as an example, not guilty automatically.

-Right, let's let's get in this for a second.
+Right, let's get into this for a second.

 Greg, thank you for calling in.

-So uh I've heard it said before that the definition of of Hutzpa is killing your parents and then asking for the court's mercy because you're an orphan, right?
+So I've heard it said before that the definition of chutzpah is killing your parents and then asking for the court's mercy because you're an orphan, right?

 This is an old saying.

-That that that is Hutzpah, that is gall, that is brazenness, given the allegations against her husband, which are not as not as numerous as those against Bill Cosby, uh, but are in some cases as serious and are quite numerous, especially for somebody who not only is a former president but could be the future former or future first husband, rather.
+That is brazeness, given the allegations against her husband, which are not as numerous as those against Bill Cosby, but are, in some cases, as serious and are quite numerous, especially for somebody who not only is a former president but could be the future former or future first husband, rather.

 That would seem to be something that we could spend a little bit of time and attention on.

-Also, by the way, this notion that that so anyone has a right to be believed, any accuser has a right to be believed in any context is contrary to uh our our sense of the legal system, justice, uh your your right to due process and the trial.
+Also, by the way, this notion that anyone has a right to be believed, any accuser has a right to be believed in any context is contrary to our sense of the legal system, justice, your right to due process and the trial.

 And Trump has weighed in on this one.